networknt/light-rfcs/light-4j/0005-centralized-control-config.md

     1. The configuration file is first parsed into the map because it is easier to merge than using the object.

-    2. The value.yaml is also parsed into map
+    2. The value.yaml is also parsed into map.

     3. There are two methods provided by `CentralizedManagement.class` to merge the value of values.yaml into ObjectConfig or MapConfig respectively.